 Don’t be afraid to think outside the box.
 Is there a location that’s significant or special to your family?
-A place you enjoy hanging out at (like: the library, your favorite ice cream shop, or the playground)?
-What about an activity you do together as a family (like: making cookies in the kitchen, exploring a local trail, or taking out the family boat)?
+A place you enjoy hanging out at?
+What about an activity you do together as a family?

-Here are a few of my favorite spots:
+Click the photo below to see a few of my favorite spots!

 What time should we schedule our session?